jacobvosmaer/dwvw/README.md

 DWVW was invented 1991 by Magnus Lidström and is copyright 1993 by NuEdge Development.

 DWVW is a lossless audio compression codec encapsulated in the AIFC audio file format.
+Read more in this blog post: https://blog.jacobvosmaer.nl/0055-dwvw/ .

 If you're looking at a DWVW implementation to use in your own program you might want to look at [libsndfile](https://github.com/libsndfile/libsndfile) instead.